guotystanford/guotystanford.github.io/_pages/Microcracking_Granite.md

 ## Cracking behavior of granite under tensile loading: insights from thin-section analysis
 <p align="justify">
-By analyzing the thin section of macrocracks induced in semi-circular bending (SCB) tests, we demonstrated that the tortuous tensile-induced cracks in granite predominantly propagate through grains rather than along grain boundaries(left)[1].
+By analyzing the thin section of macrocracks induced in semi-circular bending (SCB) tests, we demonstrated that <b>the tortuous tensile-induced cracks in granite predominantly propagate through grains rather than along grain boundaries(left)[1]</b>.
 This conclusion challenges the prevailing view in the field that tortuous tensile cracks propagate along grain boundary in granite (right), offering new insights into the cracking mechanisms of granite.
 </p>

 <img src="/images/Microscopic view of tensile crack in granite.jpg"/>